CowboyTim/python-storable/README.rst

 To ease integration between Perl - where storable sometimes is the only option
 - and Python this module is a bridge.

+The module has been tested to work with Python 2.7 and upwards.

 .. warning:: **Perl Scalar Handling**